icra/lbosch/README.md

 Lluís Bosch, ICRA Research Support Computer Scientist

-<a href="docs/2023-11-30-lluis-bosch-empowering-research-through-computing-support.pptx">See Presentation</a><br>
+<a href="docs/2023-11-30-lluis-bosch-empowering-research-through-computing-support.pptx">Presentation (PPTX)</a><br>

-Services that that ICRA employees can request:
+Services that that ICRA employees can request to IT Research Support:
 <ul>
   <li>Assistance in programming.
   <li>Automation of tasks.